deepkit/deepkit-website2/src/pages/documentation/runtime-types/validation.md

 }
 ```

 The `as string` code is not safe.
-The variable `data` could have literally any value, for example `{username: 123}`, or even `{}`, and would have the consequence that `username` is not a string, but something completely different and therefore the code `username.startsWith('@')` will lead to an error, so that in the worst case the program crashes.
+The variable `data` could have literally any value, for example `{username: 123}`, or even `{}`, and would have the consequence that `username` is not a string, but something completely different and therefore the code `username.startsWith('@')` will lead to an error, so that in a base case the program crashes and in the worst case a security vulnerability is created.
 To guarantee at runtime that `data` here has a property `username` with the type string, type-guards must be used.

 Type guards are functions that give TypeScript a hint about what type the passed data is guaranteed to have at runtime.
 Armed with this knowledge, TypeScript then "narrows" the type as the code progresses.
 For example, `any` can be made into a string, or any other type in a safe way.
 So if there is data of which the type is not known (`any` or `unknown`), a type guard helps to narrow it down more precisely based on the data itself.
 However, the type guard is only as safe as its implementation.
 If you make a mistake, this can have severe consequences, because fundamental assumptions suddenly turn out to be untrue.

-[#validation-type-guard]
+<a name="type-guard"></a>

 ## Type-Guard

-A type guard on the above used type `User` could look in simplest form as follows.
+A type guard on the above used type `User` could look in the simplest form as follows.
 Note that the above explained special features with NaN are not part here and thus this type guard is not quite correct.

 ```typescript
 function isUser(data: any): data is User {